This Week on KUPR - the details

 - At noon join us for three hours of Blues from the Roadhouse with host Alan Ball with the best of vintage and new blues.

-- At 3 pm, another all new, locally produced hour of great music as DJ Linda KUPR after seven years in college radio at WRTC 89.3FM Hartford, Connecticut and a stint with Chicago Independent Radio Project (CHIRP).
-Hartford native.
-She’ll be playing country, folk, and other genre-defying tunes to enjoy on a Tuesday afternoon.
+- At 3 pm, another locally produced hour of great music with DJ Linda playing country, folk, and genre-defying tunes to enjoy on a Tuesday afternoon.

 - At 4 pm, the popular Pearls with host Sarah Lawndart moves to this new time slot.
 Eclectic doesn't begin to describe Sarah's taste in poetry, music and more.
 Good stuff.